Istrian–Dalmatian exodus: Overview of the exodus

-A Romance-speaking population has existed in Istria since the fall of the Roman Empire, when Istria was fully Latinised.
+A Romance-speaking population has existed in Istria since around the fall of the Western Roman Empire, when Istria was fully Latinised.
 The coastal cities especially had Italian populations, connected to other areas through trade, but the interior was mostly Slavic, especially Croatian.

-Istrian Italians were more than 50% of the total population for centuries, while making up about a third of the population in 1900.
-According to the 1910 Austrian census, out of 404,309 inhabitants in Istria, 168,116 (41.6%) spoke Croatian, 147,416 (36.5%) spoke Italian, 55,365 (13.7%) spoke Slovene, 13,279 (3.3%) spoke German, 882 (0.2%) spoke Romanian, 2,116 (0.5%) spoke other languages and 17,135 (4.2%) were non-citizens, who had not been asked for their language of communication.
+Istrian Italians made up about a third of the population in Istria in 1900.
+According to the 1910 Austrian census, out of 404,309 inhabitants in Istria, 168,116 (41.6%) spoke Croatian, 147,416 (36.5%) spoke Italian, 55,365 (13.7%) spoke Slovene, 13,279 (3.3%) spoke German, 882 (0.2%) spoke Romanian (actually Istro-Romanian), 2,116 (0.5%) spoke other languages and 17,135 (4.2%) were non-citizens, who had not been asked for their language of communication.
 (Istria at the time included parts of the Karst and Liburnia).
 So, in the peninsula of Istria before World War I, local ethnic Italians accounted for about a third (36.5%) of the local inhabitants.
-Furthermore, the nearly complete disappearance of the Dalmatian Italians (there were 92,500 or nearly 33% of the total Dalmatian population in 1803, while now there are only 300) has been related to democide and ethnic cleansing by scholars like R. J. Rummel.

 A new wave of Italians, who were not part of the indigenous Venetian-speaking Istrians, arrived between 1918 and 1943.
 At the time, Primorska and Istria, Rijeka, part of Dalmatia, and the islands of Cres, Lastovo, and Palagruža (and, from 1941 to 1943, Krk) were considered part of Italy.
 The Kingdom of Italy's 1936 census indicated approximately 230,000 people who listed Italian as their language of communication in what is now the territory of Slovenia and Croatia, then part of the Italian state (ca. 194,000 in today's Croatia and ca. 36,000 in today's Slovenia).

-From the end of World War II until 1953, according to various data, between 250,000 and 350,000 people emigrated from these regions.
+From the end of World War II until 1953, according to various data, between 200,000 and 350,000 people emigrated from these regions.
 Since the Italian population before World War II numbered 225,000 (150,000 in Istria and the rest in Fiume/Rijeka and Dalmatia), the remainder must have been Slovenes and Croats, if the total was 350,000.
 According to Matjaž Klemenčič, one-third were Slovenes and Croats who opposed the Communist government in Yugoslavia, but this is disputed.
 Two-thirds were local ethnic Italians, emigrants who were living permanently in this region on 10 June 1940 and who expressed their wish to obtain Italian citizenship and emigrate to Italy.
 In Yugoslavia they were called optanti (opting ones) and in Italy were known as esuli (exiles).
 The emigration of Italians reduced the total population of the region and altered its historical ethnic structure.

 In 1953, there were 36,000 declared Italians in Yugoslavia, just 16% of the 225,000 Italians before World War II.